Each student must have an acoustic piano or digital piano for home practice.

 The parent/guardian of the student will receive a tuition statement at the beginning of each month.

 Monthly payments are due by the 15th of each month.A $10 late fee will be added each week that a payment is late.
 In the event that tuition has not been paid within a month's time, the student will be suspended from lessons until tuition is paid in full.

 Tuition covers much more than the actual lesson time spent with the student.
 This includes time preparing for each student: creating individualized lesson plans, furthering education and experience, developing teaching materials, creating games and activities, recording videos for students, and searching for new repertoire.
-Tuition also covers: subscriptions for the studio, books for the lending library, incentives, prizes and awards, and practice resources.
+Tuition also covers: subscriptions for the studio, books for the lending library, studio-licensed music, incentives, prizes and awards, and practice resources.

 Tuition does not include books/materials.
 Books/materials are paid for separately each time the student receives them.
 Book/material fees will be added to the monthly tuition statement.

 The teacher reserves the right to raise tuition rates at the beginning of the academic year.